Mylo is a sustainable leather alternative made from mycelium, the root-like system of mushrooms.

 Products made from Mylo™ material are available directly from our growing network of brand partners.
 Product availability, release dates, distribution, and points of sale are controlled by partners individually.

-Sign up to our mailing list to receive the Mylo Newsletter and get updates on upcoming product launches.
+Sign up to receive the Mylo Newsletter and get updates on upcoming product launches.